ThamarD/clean-poollogs/README.md

 Tip: It is a good practice to make a backup of your poollogs.json while you are trying something new!

-Then start the python script:

-`python3 cleanpoollogs.py`

-or if you are using another config file for your "lisk-pool":

-`python3 cleanpoollogs.py -c config2.json`

-It produces 2 files
+When you run the script, it produces 2 files
 - First file is called "removedvotespoollogs.json" with all the removed voters with their received, pending payout and the date when the "unvote" is registered  by the script.
 ```
         "7710578903217350527X": {